-There’s no shortage of iPhone VPNs with decent iOS support, with many providers offering dedicated iOS apps - obviously a main consideration here.
-The app should be just as easy-to-use as on desktop, and yet provide enough options for more advanced users to be able to tweak things.
+There’s no shortage of iPhone VPNs with excellent iOS support, with many providers offering dedicated apps for iPhone and iPad - obviously a main consideration here.
+The app should be just as easy to use as on desktop, and yet provide enough options for more advanced users to be able to tweak things.

 Today's top 3 best iPhone VPNs:

 1. ExpressVPN - #1 best iPhone VPN

 The quality of ExpressVPN's iPhone VPN app is exactly what you'd expect from the world's overall best provider.
 It's a doddle to download, simple to use and boasts almost all the ace features you get on desktop.
-Sign up via TechRadar and you'll get 3 months extra and a year of secure cloud storage for free!
+Sign up via TechRadar and you'll get 3 months extra and a year of secure cloud backup for free!

 2. NordVPN - an iPhone app that genuinely adds value

 It's one of the biggest names in VPN, so it's no surprise that NordVPN has such a well-honed iPhone app.
 We love an app that has obvious 'quick connect' widgets and Nord really delivers on the security side, too, with Double VPN protection and a no-logging policy audited by PricewaterhouseCoopers.

 3. Surfshark - mixing quality and affordability